elegant-scipy/elegant-scipy/markdown/ch5.markdown

     return float(hygx + hxgy)
 ```

+You can see how we use three types of sparse matrices (COO, CSR, and diagonal)
+to efficiently solve the entropy calculation in the case of sparse contingency
+matrices, where NumPy would be inefficient.
+(Indeed, this whole approach was inspired by a Python `MemoryError`!

-Now let's put it all together to estimate the best possible automated segmentation of an image.
+To finish, let's demonstrate the use of VI to estimate the best possible
+automated segmentation of an image.
 You may remember our friendly stalking tiger from chapter 3.
 (If you don't, you might want to work on your threat-assessment skills!)
 Using our skills from chapter 3, we're going to generate a number of possible ways of segmenting the tiger image, and then figure out the best one.